Islam: What the West Needs to Know

-Islam: What the West Needs to Know is a 2006 documentary film produced by Quixotic Media.
+Islam: What the West Needs to Know is a 2006 propaganda film produced by Quixotic Media.
 It features discussions using passages from religious texts and includes commentaries by Robert Spencer, Serge Trifkovic, Bat Ye'or, Abdullah Al-Araby, and Walid Shoebat.
 The film premiered at the American Film Renaissance Festival in Hollywood on January 15, 2006, and had a limited theatrical release in Chicago, Washington, D.C., and Atlanta in summer 2006.

 Critical reception

 While some reviewers have had a positive reception to the film, others have criticised the film as being inaccurate, simplistic, biased and propagandist against Islam.
 The Chicago Tribune's reviewer, Michael Phillips, describes it as a "deadly dull anti-Islam propaganda piece".
 The Washington City Paper's reviewer, Louis Bayard, argues that "If [the directors] Davis and Daly had a little imagination, they might see that the devil they’re chasing isn't Islam but fundamentalism, which assumes many forms."
 The film has been described as an "anti-Muslim documentary" in the context of the counter-jihad movement.